chiayolin/chiayolin.github.io/content/posts/20160719-generating-a-static-site-using-pelican.md

 spending time configuring different versions of Ruby Gems just to get my site up and running.
 So I recently decided to give [Pelican][3] a try.
 Pelican is a static generator like Jekyll, but it is written in [Python][4] and uses [Jinja][5] as its templating language/engine.
-This post is created as a note for myself on generating a static site with Pelican.
+This post is created as a note to myself on generating a static site with Pelican.

 [1]: https://jekyllrb.com/